JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Let's start with the sine function again, but this type, we'll define a vector called `y_noisy` that adds some randomness.
-We can change the series type by the `seriestype` attribute.
+We can change the series type using the `seriestype` attribute.

 ```@example tutorial
 x = range(0, 10, length=100)